-CuPy can also be used in conjunction with other frameworks.
+CuPy can be used in conjunction with other libraries.

 __array_ufunc__ interface (see NEP 13 — A Mechanism for Overriding Ufuncs for details).

 This enables NumPy ufuncs to be directly operated on CuPy arrays.